aristanetworks/anta/docs/cli/get-inventory-information.md

 ### Command overview

-To get a list of all devices available in your inventory with ANTA information, you can simply use following command
+To get a list of all devices available in your inventory with ANTA, use the following command

 ```bash
 anta get inventory --help